hugocaillard/clearness/app/routes/__posts/01-voting-clarity-smart-contract/05-get-elected-color.md

 1. ✅ vote for each candidate
 1. ❌ get the winner

 Currently, we can only do 2.
-Let's focus on 1 and 3.
+The article focuses on 1 and 3.

 ### Get the colors candidates